 It’s a super easy dish that returns to my dinner menus often.
 Pair the mustard cream sauce with any fish or even beef or chicken!

-Try this baked salmon with creamy mustard sauce over broccoli cauliflower rice.
+Try this baked salmon with creamy mustard sauce over broccoli cauliflower rice or your favorite cooked vegetables.

 From the kitchen of A Food Lover’s Delight……..